The Great Egg Nog Riot – Christmas 1826, USMA West Point

 While alcohol was prohibited on campus, cadets could frequent the various watering holes around town.
 Trade and barter were standard in the early 19th century allowing cadets to trade items like shoes or a cloak for Whiskey.

 By morning the debauchery included two-thirds of the Cadet Corps.
 Windows were broken; furniture, banisters, clothing, and equipment had been ripped from mountings and tossed into piles of rubble.
 The North Barracks were trashed.
-Two commissioned officers were assaulted and one cadet even fired a musket at an officer who was attempting to quell the disturbance.
+Two Commissioned Officers were assaulted, and one cadet even fired a musket at an Officer who was attempting to quell the disturbance.

 One of the best-known cadets involved was Robert E. Lee, who was completely exonerated.
-He testified in the proceedings then went on to graduate.
+Cadet Lee testified in the proceedings then went on to graduate.
 Lee served gallantly in the Mexican War, became a professor at the USMA at West Point, and ultimately became the Confederate Commander during the Civil War.

-Other notable and likely participants include:
+Other notable participants include:

 Jefferson Davis, who was proven to be involved, but managed to avoid courts-martial.
-Davis went on to be a U. S. Representative, Senator, Secretary of War and Confederate President.
+Davis went on to be a U. S. Representative, Senator, Secretary of War, and Confederate President.